-In a sense we suggest here a new version of Hobbes' theory that states emerged in order to protect individuals.
-Warfare among clans of hunter-gatherers over desirable land parcels, or for the capture of women, was apparently pervasive.
-But, contrary to Hobbes' theory, it did not lead to inheritable social hierarchy among simple hunter-gatherers.
-Nor did the transition to farming of non-seasonal crops give rise to complex (multi-level) social hierarchies.
-Such hierarchies emerged, we argue, only alongside the transition to reliance on appropriable food sources, and in particular to cereals, which left farmers vulnerable to expropriation.
-In adapting Hobbes, the greater incentives for thievery that the cultivation of cereals created, induced farmers to seek protection for their food stockpiles.
-Due to increasing returns to scale in the provision of protection, these early farmers had to aggregate and cooperate to defend their stored grain seeds.
+In a sense we suggest here a new version of Hobbes's theory that states emerged in order to protect individuals.
+Warfare among clans of hunter-gatherers over desirable land parcels, or for other reasons, was apparently pervasive.
+But, contrary to Hobbes's theory, it did not lead to inheritable social hierarchy among simple hunter-gatherers.
+Nor did the transition to farming of non-seasonal crops give rise to complex (multi-level) social hierarchies beyond chiefdoms.
+Such hierarchies emerged, we argue, only alongside the transition to reliance on appropriable food sources that left farmers vulnerable to expropriation.
+In adapting Hobbes, the greater incentives for thievery that were created by the cultivation of cereals induced farmers to seek protection for their food stockpiles.8 Due to increasing returns to scale in the provision of protection, these early farmers had to aggregate and to cooperate in order to defend their stored grains.

-It does not matter for our case whether the demand for protection was met by outside roving bandits who turned stationary, as Olson (1993) posited, or by leaders from within, as is more conventionally assumed.
+It does not matter for our case whether this demand for protection was met by outside roving bandits who turned stationary, as Olson (1993) posited, or by leaders from within, as is more conventionally assumed.
 Food storage and the demand for protection led to population agglomeration in villages and to the creation of a non-food producing elite that oversaw the provision of protection.
-Once a group became larger than a few dozens of immediate kin, it is unlikely that those who sought protection services were as forthcoming in financing the security they desired.
-This public-good nature of protection was overcome by the ability that storage provided to those in charge to appropriate the necessary means.
-The ability to tax contributed also to the specialization of those charged with protection and to hereditary leadership.
-That is, it was this transformation of the appropriation technology, due to the transition to cereals, which created both the demand for protection and the means for its provision.
+Once a group became larger than a few dozens of immediate kin, it is unlikely that those who sought security were as forthcoming in financing the protection services they desired.
+This public-good nature of protection was overcome by the ability that storage provided to the elite to appropriate the necessary means.
+The ability to tax contributed also to specialization by those charged with protection, and to hereditary leadership.
+In other words, it was the transformation of technology for appropriation, due to the transition to cereals, which created both the demand for protection and the means for providing it.
 This is how we propose to explain the emergence of complex and hereditary social hierarchy, and eventually the state.